Skip to content

 useSearchContext

-The useSearchContext hook provides access to the search state and functions for searching through a PDF document.
+The useSearchContext hook provides access to the search state and functions for a targeted keyword or string.

-This is useful when building custom search interfaces or displaying search-related information.
+This is useful when building custom search interfaces or displaying search results from a PDF document.

 NameTypeDescription